MicrosoftDocs/learn/learn-pr/ai-school/introduction-to-ai/includes/2-introduction-to-ai.md

 * read the license plates of cars in a video
 * predict the quantity of ingredients a restaurant needs to order to minimize waste, but not run out of stock.

-Although this sounds very difficult, there are free tools available online which make it easy to get started.
+Although this sounds difficult, there are free tools available online which makes it easy to get started.

 ### What is machine learning